aarc-xyz/aarc-sdk/README.md

   walletType: WALLET_TYPE, // WALLET_TYPE.SAFE or WALLET_TYPE.BICONOMY
   signer: signer, // ethers.signer object
   receiverAddress: RECEIVER_WALLET_ADDRESS,
-  amount: BigNumber, // Optional. if not paseed 80% of native tokens will get transferred.
+  amount?: string, // Optional.
+Vaule in HEX as String if not paseed 80% of native tokens will get transferred.
   deploymentWalletIndex: 0 // Optional -- Number: Since an EOA, can be used to deploy multiple wallets. you can supply any index and it will deploy wallet for you
 })
 // Returns the response given below